 Which is important to note that neoliberal does not mean "new" "liberal", it's quite the opposite of what people think being liberal is.

 Similar to what they like to call ‘third world’ countries, where workers have notoriously been abused by Western ‘first world’ corporations.
-But as we're seeing, it's now happening in our backyards.
+But now it's happening in the West as well.

 Today we're seeing a huge expansion of NAFTA: the Trans Pacific Partnership [TPP] where a corporation would be able to sue a government for declining a project based on environmental standards or human rights violations.
 That government would be sued in an international court for loss of potential profit.